There are two types of salespeople: those who can generate their own high-quality leads and those who can’t.

 Bottom line, no matter how many leads your organization gives you right now, or how they’re getting them, you should still be self-generating leads.
 You need to be a hunter.

-When was the last time you took a closed a deal that started from you personally generating the lead?
+When was the last time you closed a deal that started from you personally generating the lead?

 When it comes to self-generating leads as a sales rep, here are the top 3 ways I’ve done it — both as an individual contributor and as a sales leader teaching others how to generate leads.